biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 So far APIs are running from within **BioThings Studio**, and data still isn't exposed to the public.
 The next step to publish this data and make the API available for everyone.

-.. note:: **BioThings Studio** is a backend service, aimed to be used internally to prepare, test and release APIs.
-It is not inteneded to be facing public internet, in other words, it's not recommended to expose any ports, including API ports, to public-facing internet.
+.. note:: **BioThings Studio** is a backend service for preparing, testing, and releasing APIs in a trusted administrative environment.
+Keep its administrative services and databases off the public internet.
+Deploy the query API for its intended data consumers with separate access rules, as described in :doc:`hub_deployment`.

 ===============